Oligomorphic groups, categories of partial bijections, and ultrahomogeneous cubic spaces over finite fields: The group of automorphisms of the universal cubic spaces

 \sm

-So, {\it let $\cZ$ be a space satisfying the Urysohn extension property.} The {\it universality} is obvious - we take a basis $f_1$, \dots, $f_k$ in a cubic space $Y$, denote by $Y_j\subset Y$ the linear span of $f_1$, \dots, $f_j$.
-By the Urysohn property we can extend an embedding $Y_j\to \cZ$ to an embedding $Y_{j+1}\to \cZ$.
+C. Now the {\it universality} is obvious -- we take a basis $f_1$, \dots, $f_k$ in a cubic space $Y$, denote by $Y_j\subset Y$ the linear span of $f_1$, \dots, $f_j$.
+By the Urysohn property we can extend an isocubic embedding $Y_j\to \cZ$ to an isocubic embedding $Y_{j+1}\to \cZ$.
 We start with $Y_0=0$ and come to $Y_k=Y$.